KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 Timeseries signals
 ~~~~~~~~~~~~~~~~~~~

-Prior work: we extracted the timeseries signals on each of 6 datasets using the **same pre-defined/pre-computed atlases** as shown on Figure 7 in [7].
+Prior work: we provide the timeseries signals which are extracted on each of 6 datasets using the **same pre-defined/pre-computed atlases** as shown on Figure 7 in [7].
 The atlases we used for extraction are : AAL (Automated anatomical labeling) [1], Harvard Oxford [2] and pre-computed functional atlases such as Power [3], BASC (bootstrap analysis of stable clusters) [4] and MODL (massive online dictionary learning) [5].

+Note that these are the timeseries used for preparation of our article [7].

 We provide the timeseries by uploading them on Open Science Framework (OSF).
 Please see section Scripts to know how to download or run script which downloads automatically.